GulzadeEvni/gulzade-evni-otsimo-internship-task-2024/README.md

   - Returns:
     - True if the meal is vegan, otherwise False.

 - ### calculate_quality_for_random: Calculates the overall quality of a specific meal based on ingredient qualities.
+More detailed information is returned, including both the quality score and the quality information of the materials.
+This function is designed for situations where more information is needed.
   - Parameters:
     - meal_id (int): The ID of the meal.
     - ingredient_qualities (dict, optional): A dictionary of ingredient qualities.
   - Returns:
     - A tuple containing the overall quality score and a list of ingredients with their respective qualities.

 - ### calculate_price_for_random: Calculates the total price of a specific meal based on ingredient qualities.
+It calculates the total price of the meal and the quality information of the ingredients and returns this information.
+This function is designed for situations where more information is needed.
   - Parameters:
     - meal_id (int): The ID of the meal.
     - ingredient_qualities (dict, optional): A dictionary of ingredient qualities.